-- (A) No land, building, structure, or premises shall be used, and no building or part thereof or other structure shall be located, erected, reconstructed, extended, enlarged, converted, or altered except in conformity with the regulations for the zoning district in which it is located. - (B) Whenever the Director of the Department of Land and Resource Management, or its successor agency (the Director) finds that any person, corporation, LLC, partnership, contractor, or owner has failed to comply with this chapter or the rules or regulations of any other department or agency of the county in connection with the preparation of any plans required under this chapter, or has failed to perform any PWA between himself or herself and the county, the Department of Land and Resource Management (the Department) may refuse to review any plans and refuse to grant any further approvals to such person, corporation, LLC, partnership, contractor, or owner or the principals of such entity or any other person whose name or signature is required on an application, plan, or plat until compliance is achieved, or until a satisfactory bond approved by the County Attorney has been provided to the Board of County Commissioners.
+- (A) No land, building, structure, or premises shall be used, and no building or part thereof or other structure shall be located, erected, reconstructed, extended, enlarged, converted, or altered except in conformity with the regulations for the zoning district in which it is located. - (B) Whenever the Director of the Department of Land and Resource Management, or its successor agency (the Director) finds that any person, corporation, LLC, partnership, contractor, or owner has failed to comply with this chapter or the rules or regulations of any other department or agency of the county in connection with the preparation of any plans required under this chapter, or has failed to perform any Public Works Agreement (PWA) between himself or herself and the county, the Department of Land and Resource Management (the Department) may refuse to review any plans and refuse to grant any further approvals to such person, corporation, LLC, partnership, contractor, owner, or the principals of such entity or any other person whose name or signature is required on an application, plan, or plat until compliance is achieved, or until a satisfactory bond approved by the County Attorney has been provided to the Board of County Commissioners.
+(Ord.
+2019-07, passed 12-12-2019)